Myrna Loy: Legacy

 A building at Sony Pictures Studios, formerly MGM Studios, in Culver City is named in her honor.

-A cast of her handprint and her signature are in the sidewalk in front of Theater 80, on St. Mark's Place in New York City.
+A cast of her handprint and signature is in the sidewalk in front of Theater 80, on St. Mark's Place in New York City.

 In 1936, Loy was honored with a block in the forecourt of Grauman's Chinese Theatre.

 For her contribution to the film industry, Loy has a star on the Hollywood Walk of Fame at 6685 Hollywood Boulevard.
-The ceremony for that star was held on February 8, 1960.
+The ceremony was held on February 8, 1960.

 Steel Pole Bath Tub has a song on their 1991 album Tulip that is both named after Loy and samples dialogue from one of her films ("Stinky Davis" story, excerpted from The Thin Man Goes Home, 1944).

-In 1991, The Myrna Loy Center for the Performing and Media Arts opened in downtown Helena, not far from Loy's childhood home.
-Located in the historic Lewis and Clark Country Jail, it sponsors live performances and alternative films for underserved audiences.
+In 1991, the Myrna Loy Center for the Performing and Media Arts opened in downtown Helena, not far from Loy's childhood home.
+Located in the historic Lewis and Clark County Jail, it sponsors live performances and alternative films for underserved audiences.

-The songwriter Josh Ritter included a song about Loy, called “Myrna Loy”, on his 2017 album Gathering.
+Songwriter Josh Ritter included a song, called "Myrna Loy", on his 2017 album Gathering.